-My research interests include comparative political economy, comparative capitalism, institutions, electoral competition, political parties, state-business relationship, climate change policy, energy policy, environmental policy and long-term policy.
+My research interests include: comparative politics/comparative political economy, long-term policymaking, climate and energy policy, institutions, electoral competition, state-business relationship, and corporate governance.

 My Google Scholar profile can be found here.

-“Low Carbon for the Long Term: Essays on the Comparative Political Economy of Climate Change Policy”
+“Low Carbon for the Long Term: Essays on the Comparative Political Economy of Climate Change Policy”.
+2019.
+(Available here)

 “The Impact of Strategic Climate Legislation: Evidence from Expert Interviews of the UK Climate Change Act” [with Alina Averchenkova and Sam Fankhauser].
 Climate Policy (forthcoming).